Grootboom Family Logo

 Tour Itinerary

 Experience the historic Robben Island with an exclusive overnight stay.
 This unique tour includes a guided visit to the island where Nelson Mandela was imprisoned, followed by an overnight stay in comfortable accommodation on the island.
 Immerse yourself in South African history and enjoy the serene island atmosphere.
-Important: Tours must be booked at least one day in advance to allow for proper arrangements and permits.
+Important: Tours should be booked about a month in advance, to allow for proper arrangements and permits.
+Please contact us directly to confirm availability of dates.

 ✓ Available for Booking